Delhi pollution caused primarily by local sources, not farm fires: Report

 Local sources of pollution, rather than farm fires, were primarily to blame for Delhi’s deteriorating air quality ahead of Diwali this year, according to a report by the non-profit organisation Centre for Science and Environment on Wednesday.

-Delhi’s air quality deteriorated from “poor” to the “very poor” category of the air quality andex even though stubble burning in the neighbouring states of Punjab and Haryana was only responsible for 4.4% of the pollution load in the capital, the analysis said.
+Delhi’s air quality deteriorated from “poor” to the “very poor” category of the air quality index even though stubble burning in the neighbouring states of Punjab and Haryana was only responsible for 4.4% of the pollution load in the capital, the analysis said.

 An air quality index value between 201 and 300 is considered “poor”, while an index value between 301 and 400 is considered “very poor”.
 Air quality in the “very poor” category can lead to respiratory illness on prolonged exposure.